niteshbalusu11/lndboss/README.md

 <h1>Building a gui for balanceofsatoshis, work in progress</h1>

-## To build from source, you will NodeJS and yarn.
+## To build from source, you will Node.js and yarn.

-You can install NodeJS from here: https://nodejs.dev/download
+You can install Node.js from here: https://nodejs.dev/download

 ```
-# After installing nodejs, you can install yarn
+# After installing Node.js, you can install yarn

 npm install --global yarn
 ```